 Dogs experience a variety of handling in their lifetimes.
-Most dogs will be hugged, have a child tug their tails, be restrained by a veterinarian, or have someone clip their nails.
-It's important that you prepare your dog for being handled so he reacts calmly rather than with fear or aggression.
-The following can help you train a dog to accept handling:
+Most dogs will be hugged, have a child tug their tail, be restrained by a veterinarian, or have someone clip their nails.
+You can make all these situations less stressful by preparing your dog to be handled so it reacts calmly rather than with fear or aggression.

 Practice in Advance

-Don't wait until the day you're taking the dog to the groomer to start preparing your dog for handling.
-Instead, try to start practicing long before your dog encounters a groomer, the vet, or a child who wants to give him a hug.
-The more time you can give your dog to get used to handling, the more likely that he'll be comfortable, and possibly even enjoy these experiences.
+Don't wait until the day you are going to take the dog to the groomer to start preparing them for handling.
+Instead, begin practicing long before your dog encounters a groomer, the vet, or a child who wants to give them a hug.
+The more time you can give your dog to get used to handling, the more likely it will be comfortable, and possibly even enjoy, these experiences.

 Don't Force It

-The most important rule when working to get any dog or puppy comfortable being handled is never to force anything.
+The most important rule when working to get any dog comfortable with being handled is to never force anything.
 This is not an exercise in controlling your dog, but rather training a dog to be relaxed and comfortable.
-So if you want to train a dog to be comfortable with having his nails trimmed, don't start off by holding him down and forcing him to accept the grooming.
+For instance, if you want your dog to be comfortable with having its nails trimmed, don't start off by holding it down and forcing it to accept the grooming.

-If you know your dog likes to have his ears scratched or his belly rubbed, start there.
+If you know your dog likes to have its ears scratched or belly rubbed, start there.
 Talk to your dog softly, and slowly begin to explore other types of handling.
+For instance, you can gently play with your dog's feet and spread their toes as you would when clipping the nails so it becomes used to this touch.
 Try to practice several times each day for just a few minutes each time.

-Introduce your dog to dog grooming slowly.
-Start by just holding the grooming tool in one hand while you pet him with the other.
-Allow your dog to sniff the item if he's interested.
-Give him some treats so he begins to associate the grooming tools with good things happening to him.
+Slowly introduce your dog to various aspects of dog grooming.
+Start by just holding the grooming tool in one hand while you pet the dog with the other.
+Allow your dog to sniff the item if it's interested in it.
+Offer a few treats so the dog begins to associate the grooming tools with good things.

-Slowly begin to use the tools as you do with grooming.
-Touch the nail trimmer to one of your dog's nails while you talk to him softly and give him a treat.
+Slowly begin to use the tools as you would when grooming.
+Touch the nail trimmer to one of your dog's nails while you talk softly and give it a treat.
 Practice several times, and then work up to trimming a nail.
-If your dog pulls away, let him.
-Give him time to relax and start over from the beginning.
-Soon you should be able to trim his nails while he remains calm.
+If your dog pulls away, let it.
+Give the dog time to relax and start over from the beginning.
+Soon you should be able to trim the nails while your dog remains calm.

-The same works for the brush.
-Begin by doing a few short, gentle strokes with the brush in a spot he likes to be scratched or pet.
-Be sure to give him praise and treats.
-Work up to longer strokes, and allow him to move away if he becomes too uncomfortable.
-Soon you will be able to give your dog a thorough brushing.
+The same approach works for the brush.
+Begin by doing a few short, gentle strokes with the brush in a spot your dog likes to be scratched or pet.
+Be sure to give praise and treats.
+Work up to longer strokes, and allow the dog to move away if it becomes too uncomfortable.
+It won't be long before you will be able to give your dog a thorough brushing.

 Preparing your dog for veterinary exams is similar to grooming.
-There are several things he might at experience at the vet's office, such as having his ears checked, having his teeth examined, and being restrained.
+There are several things dogs experience at the vet's office, such as being restrained and having their ears checked and teeth examined.

-In the same way as you do with the grooming tools, slowly accustom your dog to being held and having different parts of his body held and examined.
-Use a soothing tone of voice and treats to get him comfortable with handling.
-If at any point he tenses up or seems uncomfortable, go back a step and start from there.
-Soon you should be able to check your dog's teeth, look in his ears, and wrap your arms around him with no problems.
+In the same way that you did with the grooming tools, slowly accustom your dog to being held and having different parts of its body held and examined.
+Use a soothing tone of voice and treats to get it comfortable with handling.
+If at any point the dog tenses up or seems uncomfortable, go back a step and start from there.
+After a few sessions, you should be able to check your dog's teeth, look in its ears, and wrap your arms around its body with no problems.

-Once your dog is comfortable with you handling him, ask friends and other family members to help with his training.
-Have them go through the same steps you did with your dog.
-Remember to go back to an earlier step at any time if your dog becomes uncomfortable.
+Once your dog is comfortable with you handling it, ask friends and other family members to help with this training.
+This will proof the good behavior and help your dog understand that you're not the only one who it should allow to do these things.
+Have the volunteers go through the same steps you did with your dog.
+Remember to go back to an earlier step at any time if the dog becomes uncomfortable.

 Some dogs become aggressive when different parts of their bodies are handled.
 If your dog shows any signs of aggression during handling exercises, stop immediately.
 Your best bet for dealing with an aggressive dog is to call in the help of an experienced dog trainer or behaviorist.